iesl/xcluster/README.md

 # xcluster #
 **xcluster** contains algorithms and evaluation tools for _extreme clustering_, i.e., instances of clustering in which the number of points to be clustered _and_ the number of clusters is large.
 Most notably, xcluster contains an implementation of **PERCH** (Purity Enhancing Rotations for Cluster Hierachies).
 PERCH is an online extreme clustering algorithm that incrementally builds a tree with data points at its leaves.
 During the data point insertion procedure, PERCH performs _rotations_ to keep the tree accurate and as balanced as possible.
 Empirical experiments show that PERCH produces purer trees faster than other algorithms; theoretical analysis shows that for _separable_ data, PERCH builds trees with perfect dendrogram purity regardless of the order of the data.
-Technical details of the algorithm and analysis are forthcoming.
+Technical details and analysis of the algorithm can be found in our paper: [A Hierarchical Algorithm for Extreme Clustering](https://dl.acm.org/authorize?N34117)

 ## Setup ##